08 Sep UNDERPAYMENT OF WAGES: PAYSLIPS

 a.
 Failing to make and keep employee records, in contravention of section 535(1) of the Act, as required by regulations 3.32, 3.33, 3.34, 3.36 and 3.37 of the Regulations; and,

 b.
 Failing to provide pay slips within one working day of paying an amount to those employees, in contravention of s 536(1) of the Act.

-His Honour, Judge Jarrett, highlighted the importance of specific and general deterrence, especially in situations where there are contraventions relating to employee records and payslips.
-In doing so, His Honour quoted from the explanatory memorandum to the Fair Work Amendment (Protection Vulnerable Workers) Act 2017 (Cth), providing “without reliable employee records, employees may be unable to prove their case and recover their minimum entitlements at law” (Further information about this amendment to the Act is available here).
+The judge highlighted the importance of specific and general deterrence, especially in situations where there are contraventions relating to employee records and payslips.
+In doing so, he quoted from the explanatory memorandum to the Fair Work Amendment (Protection Vulnerable Workers) Act 2017 (Cth), providing “without reliable employee records, employees may be unable to prove their case and recover their minimum entitlements at law” (Further information about this amendment to the Act is available here).

-His Honour emphasised the importance of payslips in the context of this case.
-Providing that, despite the fact the Respondents were presently complying with their legal obligations under the Act and the Regulations, their past actions were “plainly grossly reckless”.
-As this was the case, the court made the following orders for penalties:
+The judge emphasised the importance of payslips in the context of this case.
+Despite the fact the employer was presently complying with their legal obligations under the Act and the Regulations, their past actions were “plainly grossly reckless”.
+The court made the following orders for penalties:

 a. $108,000 for the First Respondent;

 d. $3,550 for the Fourth Respondent.